lvdund/ueprofiles/README.md

          normalClass: A value of 0 indicates the user belongs to the normal access class.

          class11 - class15: False values indicate the user does not belong to any special priority access classes (class 11-15).

+12. sessions:
+PDU Sessions: Configuration of data sessions (PDU sessions) for the UE, in this case, an IPv4 session.
+Purpose: Specifies the session type, Access Point Name (APN), and network slice (S-NSSAI) the UE connects to.

+13. configured-nssai and default-nssai:
+NSSAI (Network Slice Selection Assistance Information): Information for selecting network slices for the UE.
+Purpose: Specifies preconfigured or default network slices for the UE.

+14. integrity and ciphering:
+Supported Integrity Algorithms and Ciphering Algorithms: The security and encryption algorithms supported by the UE.

+15. integrityMaxRate:
+Maximum Integrity Protection Rate: Defines the maximum integrity protection for uplink and downlink user data.